vicramon/ember-tutorial/app/views/chapters/ember-view.md

   mouseLeave: -> console.log 'mouse left'
 ```

+The event listeners will be applied to the entire view, so clicking anywhere inside it would trigger the click function.

 A full list of view events can be found [here](http://emberjs.com/api/classes/Ember.View.html#toc_event-names) in the Ember docs.

-The event listeners will be applied to the entire view, so clicking anywhere inside it would trigger the click function.
+That's it for views.
+Next I'll cover templates.
+It's the last chapter before we start actually building stuff, so hang in there!